"A darkness to be felt" ( Exodus 10:21 )

 It's an impossible situation, but God does the miraculous by opening up the sea in front of them.
 He made a way - just as he does in the New Testament in his plan of salvation for his people.
 He again opens up the only Way.

 And this was his plan all along.
-We see it in the promise to Adam and Eve in the garden after their sin, and with each patriarch God's covenant becomes clearer and more intense, with Noah, Abraham, Moses, and David.
+We see it in the first proclamation of the Gospel in the Garden of Eden and with each patriarch, God's covenant becomes clearer and more intense, with Noah, Abraham, Moses, and David.

 Back in Egypt, the ninth plague that God imposed on the land after Pharaoh's stubborn refusal was darkness.
 "Then the LORD said to Moses, 'Stretch out your hand toward heaven, that there may be darkness over the land of Egypt, a darkness to be felt.'" ( Exodus 10:21 )